Shaun jumped from the cliff’s edge.

 He would go back.
 He would return.
 Shaun knew not whether he would Go Down again, once he returned to the surface.
 These memories — warm, soft, cosy and comforting — were just that.
 Memories.
 Gone.
 Gone.
 Gone.
 It was safe here, protected here, inside the shell of a clam — and Shaun was the pearl.
 But that wasn’t life.
 Life was the opposite of that.
 Life was up there, swimming with the sharks.
 Life was cold, and scary and exhilarating.
-Life was swimming with your shoal, shining and shimmering with bright, hyperactive life – friends, family, loved ones, enemies, strangers, all swarming around, crossing paths, bumping into each other, leaving each other, sometimes meeting again, sometimes not.
+Life was swimming with your shoal, shining and shimmering with bright, hyperactive life.
+Friends, family, loved ones, enemies, strangers.
+All swarming around, crossing paths.
+Bumping into each other, leaving each other, sometimes meeting again, sometimes not.

-He reattached himself to the cable, suddenly feeling a bit guilty.
-Were they panicking up there?
-Wondering where he was?
-Worrying about if he was still alive?
-There was a click! and a whoosh! as his regulator began taking air from the Lifeline instead of the mostly depleted tank.
+He reattached himself to the cable.
+Were they in a panic up there?
+Did they wonder where he was?
+Did they worry if he was still alive?
+A click! and a whoosh! as his regulator took the air from the Lifeline instead of the depleted tank.